 3. Stay by the vehicle until law enforcement arrives.
 If the owner comes back and leaves before law enforcement gets there, call them back and let them know which direction the vehicle went, and be sure to double-check the license plate number so that animal control can contact the owner later.

 If the animal’s condition worsens before help arrives…

 1. Call law enforcement or animal control to update them on the situation before you do anything.

 2.Know your state’s laws on rescuing animals from locked vehicles.
 Many states only allow emergency services personnel to forcibly enter a vehicle to save an animal in distress.
 However, the following states have “Good Samaritan” laws that protect citizens from being sued by the vehicle owner for any damages incurred during the animal’s rescue:

-Arizona, California, Colorado, Florida, Indiana, Kansas, Massachusetts, Ohio, Oregon, Tennessee, Vermont, and Wisconsin.
+Arizona, California, Colorado, Connecticut, Delaware, Florida, Indiana, Kansas, Louisiana, Massachusetts, Ohio, Oregon, Tennessee, Vermont, and Wisconsin.